Ives Serneels

-Ives Serneels (born 16 October 1972) is a Belgian former professional footballer who is the head coach of the Belgium women's national football team.
+Ives Serneels (born 16 October 1972) is a Belgian football manager and former professional footballer who most recently managed the Belgium women's national football team.

 Playing career

 On 22 August 1990 Lierse SK manager Barry Hulshoff gave Serneels his debut in a match at Lokeren.
 Serneels remained with the club for nine seasons and was part of the 1996–97 title-winning team.
 After making 245 appearances in all competitions and scoring ten goals for Lierse he joined Westerlo in 1999.
 He then wound down his playing career with short spells at Denderleeuw and KFC Dessel Sport.

 Coaching career

 In March 2011 Serneels was appointed coach of the Belgium women's national football team, nicknamed the "Red Flames".
 The team's results improved under Serneels and national captain Aline Zeler compared him to Marc Wilmots, the successful manager of Belgium's male national team.